informatics-isi-edu/chaise/docs/dev-docs/error-handling.md

 ### Local handler

 - We should not let any error be unhandled.
 All errors should be caught.
-  - If we don't want to do anything specific for the error, we should dispatch the caught error.
+  - If we don't want to do anything specific for the error, we should dispatchError the caught error.
     ```tsx
     // async errors:
     reference.read(pageSize, logObject).then(function (page) {